Is health insurance deductible ?

 Even when you bought health insurance and received an advanced premium tax credit under Affordable Care Act that decreased the cost of your health insurance, only the premium portion that you paid out of your own pocket might be deductible.

 The premiums you pay for job-based health insurance usually come out of your paycheck before your income taxes are calculated.
 If you’ve paid premiums with pre-tax money, you cannot claim them as a deductible expense.How will you know if the insurance premium is paid pre or after tax money ?

 Yes it is.
-If you’re self-employed , you may be able to write off your medical insurance premiums upto the extent of income earned.
-Important to understand is that expense in form of health insurance premium is considered allowable expense from the gross business or profession income in case of self employed case .
-So this different from tax deduction of insurance premium allowed to employed person who get this deduction under Schedule A of the Dorm 1040
+If you’re self-employed , you may be able to write off your medical insurance premiums upto the extent of income earned from business.
+Important to understand is that expense in the form of health insurance premium is considered allowable expense only from the gross business or profession income .
+So this self employed health insurance deduction is quite different from the tax deduction of insurance premium allowed to employed person who get this deduction under Schedule A of the Form 1040

-In a way the self employed person are having a tax advantage than employed persons as they simple reduce the cost of insurance from there business income and do no go through many conditionals that people getting insurance premium as itemized deduction
+In a way, the self employed person are having a tax advantage over the employed persons as they ( self employed person) can simple reduce the cost of insurance from their business income .
+They do not go through many conditionals that ordinary individuals claiming insurance premium as itemized deduction have to go through.

 For employed persons , the limit on deduction for medical cost is 10% of the adjusted gross income .
 So If you’re taking your health insurance as a medical-expense deduction on Schedule A of return 1040 , add up your health insurance premiums and all of your eligible un-reimbursed medical expenses .
 If the total of such expense is greater than 10 percent of your adjusted gross income, the only you can deduct the part that exceeds 10 percent of your income.